Tfost1994/BCB546-Spring2022/assignments/UNIX_Assignment/tfassignment/TF_UNIX_ASSIGNMENT_README.md

 #UNIX Assignment

-#The final files to be graded at the end are found in the GRADEME directory!
+#The final directories with associated files to be graded at the end of the assignment are found in the GRADEME directory!
+The rest of the directories and files were for me and my data processing.

 ##Data Inspection